How to Choose Your Cruise: The Galapagos

 Not only will you spot many iconic bird species on Espanola, including Waved Albatrosses, Blue-Footed Boobies, Nazca Boobies, Frigatebirds, and more, but you will also be able to swim with playful sea lions.
 Off of the white-sanded shores of Gardner Bay, you’ll have the opportunity to snorkel with large, colorful schools of tropical fish and an occasional manta ray.
 Whitetip reef sharks may be spotted nearer the seabed.

 Genovesa, meanwhile, will offer you the chance to explore Darwin Bay, a flooded caldera.
 You can snorkel in an underwater wonderland that teems with life.
 If you feel active, climb ‘Prince Philip’s Steps,’ a steep path named after the Duke of Edinburgh who visited the island in 1965; remarkable spectacles of nesting Nazca Boobies, Great Frigatebirds with their vibrant red sacs, Red-footed Boobies, and perhaps even the elusive Short-eared Owl on a daytime hunt for Storm Petrels await.

 In the new destination of Cerro Brujo in San Cristobal, meanwhile, you’ll see an impressive tuff cone—a stunning natural sculpture, which symbolizes the geological variety of the archipelago.
 The location is a favored resting place for marine birds including Blue-footed Boobies and Brown Pelicans.
 One of the most spectacular white-sanded beaches in the Galapagos is nearby.

-Choose Your Cruise: Of Silversea’s new Galapagos cruises for 2021, the Baltra-to-San Cristobal itinerary is perhaps best-suited for ornithology enthusiasts, although both offer exceptional bird spotting opportunities.
-Silver Origin will depart Baltra every other voyage on this seven-day itinerary, meaning you can essentially choose your own departure date for this itinerary.
+Choose Your Cruise: Of Silversea’s new Galapagos cruises for 2021, the North-Central itinerary is perhaps best-suited for ornithology enthusiasts, although both offer exceptional bird spotting opportunities.
+Silver Origin will depart San Cristobal to embark upon this seven-day itinerary every other week, meaning you can essentially choose your own departure date.
 View a sample North-Central itinerary.